Assisted Living Near You: Why You'll Probably Love It

 5. Access Experts When You Need Them

 You can probably find senior living centers near you that provide access to a variety of medical professionals.
 So when you need to see a nurse or speak to a pharmacist, it can take place within your care community.
-In fact, a 2014 study found that a large number of ALFs offer various medical, dental, and health services.
-For example, look at the following list of services and the percentage of assisted living facilities that offered them:1
+In fact, a National Center for Health Statistics study found that a large number of ALFs offer different types of senior dental services and health services.
+For example, look at the following list of services and the percentage of assisted living facilities that offered them:

 6. Enjoy an Active and Social Life

 A lot of seniors who move into assisted living facilities near them report a great improvement in their social lives.
 They often feel happier and more connected than they did while living at home.
 You or your loved one may have the opportunity to make new friends and join interesting social circles.
 You may even be able to take part in events like computer or art classes, gardening or cooking activities, book clubs, or fitness classes.
 If you have specific interests in mind, then make sure to write them down and take your list with you when you interview various ALFs or elder care homes.